kaspth/conventional_extensions/README.md

-# Jabroni
+# ConventionalExtensions

-Jabroni autoloads extensions to an object based on a file name convention.
+ConventionalExtensions autoloads extensions to an object based on a file name convention.

 ```ruby
 # lib/post.rb